Meadowlarke/Bibliography/Bibliography.md

 #### L

+##### Langeveld, Lau, René van Egmond, Reinier Jansen, and Elif Özcan.
+Chap.
+Intentional Product
+Sounds in _Product Sound Design: Intentional and Consequential Sounds._ 2013

+47: Intro: The subconscious rolse of sounds in product interactions.

+-: Intentional vs consequential sounds.

+47/48: Intentional sounds as small musical compositions.

+48: Product "noise," and the trouble that consumers and engineers have communicating about it.

+-: Goal of the paper.

+-: Sound perception and perception of the product.

+49: Three main media of product sound. #Z: Product sounds are manifested mainy through three media:  airbourne sounds, liquid sounds, and structure-bourne sounds. #Z: Structure-bourne sounds are the most prevalent, and are made as vibrations propagate through the body of the product.

+-: Table of prolongational speeds of various products, indicating how well they transmit structure-bourne sounds.

+50: Bending stifness.

+-: Torque.

+-: Six dimensions of freedom and moving parts.

+50/51: Three domains, three conditions, and three levels of context. #Z: Products have relationships with three domains: design, embodiment, and production.
+Each of the three domains has a relationship with three conditions: environment, designer and manufacturer.
+Each domain is assosciated with a different level: user, observer, and owner.

 ##### Leistra-Jones, Karen.
 "Staging Authenticity: Joachim, Brahms and the Politics of _Werktreue_ Performance." _Journal of the American Musicological Society_ 66, no. 2 (2013):397-436.

 397: Amy Fay in Weimar, 1873 to study with Franz Listz.